 All roommates of the Owner must agree in writing that the Emotional Support Animal will be in the residence with them.
-If one or more roommates do not approve, either the Owner and the Emotional Support Animal or the non-approving roommate(s), as determined by the Office of Community Living, may be moved to a different location.
+In the event that one or more roommates do not approve, either the Owner and the Emotional Support Animal or the non-approving roommate(s), as determined by the Office of Community Living, may be moved to a different location.